openhive-network/haf/src/hive_fork_manager/Readme.md

 ### Requirements for an HAF app algorithm using the fork manager API
 ![alt text](./doc/evq_app_process_block.png)

-Only roles ( users ) which inherits from 'hive_apps_group' have access to 'The App API', and only these roles allow apps to work with 'hive_fork_manager'
+Only roles ( users ) which inherits from 'hive_applications_group' have access to 'The App API', and only these roles allow apps to work with 'hive_fork_manager'

 Any HAF app must first create a context, then create its tables which inherit from `hive.<context_name>`.
 The context is owned and can be accessed only by the role which created it.